 As a charitable organisation, it is important that our staff (including venue staff) and delegates are treated with courtesy and respect.
 Rude or aggressive behaviour, including any form of bullying and harassment, towards our staff or any member of the public within our event premises will not be tolerated under any circumstances.

-Each year, the Sociological Review Foundation organises the Sociological Review Annual Lecture, conferences and symposia that bring together established and new researchers in any area of sociology.
+Each year, we organise the Sociological Review Annual Lecture, conferences and symposia that bring together established and new researchers in any area of sociology.
 As part of our remit to make sociology available to wider audiences, we make debates and events public on our website and through social media.

 The Sociological Review Seminar Series

-The Sociological Review Foundation organises a number of specialist workshops for Early Career Researchers each year, aimed at improving their research and writing skills, and developing their academic careers.
+Each year, the Sociological Review Foundation organises a number of specialist workshops for early career researchers, aimed at improving their research and writing skills, and developing their academic careers.
 Read more.

 Details of past events organized or funded by the Sociological Review Foundation can be found here.
 Watch the videos and listen to the podcasts from Undisciplining: Conversations from the Edges, our largest conference to date.